r03942139/The-Culprits-of-flight-delays-What-causes-flight-delays/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* DATA SCIENCE COMPETITION 2020
-* Inspiration
+* Sponsor by Institute of Data Science – Texas A&M University
-* etc
+* Dataset Support  – Bureau of Transportation Statistics